Configuring a Direct Connection

 -

-In the administrative console, navigate Servers > Server Types > WebSphere application Servers > server1.
+In the administrative console, navigate to Servers > Server Types > WebSphere application Servers > server1.

 The Application Server Configuration page opens.